Davidloku1234567/wildfire/README.md

  Douglas.

 The five most frequent stated causes of fire in California is Miscellaneous, Equipment Use, Lightning, Arson, and Debris Burning.

+The dataset for wildfire in California initially contained thirteen features.
+The features 'COUNTY', and 'FIPS_NAME' had about 70% of values missing, and therefore they were dropped.
+Random forest classifier from sklearn was used for one versus the rest classification to predict the stated causes of fire.

 ### Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Short, Karen C. 2017.
 Spatial wildfire occurrence data for the United States, 1992–2015 [FPA_FOD_20170508].
 4th Edition.
 Fort Collins, CO: Forest Service Research Data Archive.